sognefej/gl-matrix/CONTRIBUTING.md

 ---
 gl-matrix is downstream of [glMatrix](http://glmatrix.net/).
 New functionality in this project that is not first accepted into [glMatrix](http://glmatrix.net/) will not be accepted here.
-If there is functionality you feel is missing please attempt to add it to [glMatrix](http://glmatrix.net/) before submitting it here.

 ## Project objectives

 gl-matrix is intended to be a complete Rust port of [glMatrix](http://glmatrix.net/) for those who want